varunsingh-gslab/secure_django/README.md

   config.ssl_options = {hsts: {subdomains: true, preload: true, expires: 1.year}}
   ```

-- Use a trusted library like [Devise](https://github.com/plataformatec/devise) for authentication (see [Hardening Devise](https://github.com/ankane/shorts/blob/master/Hardening-Devise.md) if applicable)

 - Notify users of password changes, notify users of email address changes - send an email to both the old and new address

 - Rate limit login attempts with [Rack Attack](https://github.com/kickstarter/rack-attack)